-ITS255 IP Telephony
+ITS255 IP TELEPHONY

-Co-requisites: A "C-" or higher in NTS205 or NTS205 in prior semester
+Credits: 3 Pre-requisite(s): None Co-requisite(s): NTS205 or a "C-" or higher in NTS205 in prior semester

 This is a fundamental course helping students add to their networking skills and gain essential Voice over IP (VoIP) knowledge, learn how and why VoIP works, and how to implement VoIP as part of a converged network.
 Technical terminology, concepts, and non-Cisco devices are discussed to broaden the students' knowledge base.
 Class lectures use technical jargon and detailed presentations to illustrate the subject matter.
-Wireshark. used to view packet/communication protocols across the IP network.
-Handson labs reinforce lecture content: setup, configuration and troubleshooting.
+Wireshark is used to view packet/communication protocols across the IP network.
+Hands-on labs reinforce lecture content: setup, configuration and troubleshooting.
 Cisco Packet Tracer, network simulator, is used to create large networks not feasible on the live classroom equipment.
-IP networks using live Cisco routers, switches, and telephone equipment are used in configuration, troubleshooting and teambuilding exercises.
+IP networks using live Cisco routers, switches, and IP telephone equipment are used in configuration, troubleshooting and teambuilding exercises.
 Cisco Call Manager Express (CME) software, imbedded in Cisco IOS 15.X, is utilized in these labs.
 Commands learned in NTS105 and NTS205 are applied in this course.